AtlasLioness/alx-system_engineering-devops/0x19-postmortem/README.md

 - **09:10 AM**: The memory leak in the session management service was identified as the root cause.
 - **09:15 AM**: We restarted the application server to temporarily fix the issue while preparing a permanent solution.
 - **09:30 AM**: The development team deployed a patch to fix the memory leak.
-- **10:00 AM**: Everything was back to normal, and the services were fully restored.
+- **10:00 AM**: Everything was back to normal, and the services were fully restored.Peace was restored across the realm !

-## Root Cause and Resolution
+## Root Cause and Resolution - The Fall of a Noble server

 The problem was a memory leak in the session management service of our application server.
 The leak happened because user sessions weren’t being cleaned up properly, so the server’s memory kept filling up until it couldn’t handle any more requests.
 This led to slow responses and service outages for a large number of users.

 To fix it, we restarted the application server to clear the memory, which temporarily brought things back online.
 Then, we found and fixed the buggy code causing the memory leak and deployed a patch to prevent it from happening again.

-## Corrective and Preventative Measures
+## Corrective and Preventative Measures - Fortifying the Kingdom

 To make sure this doesn’t happen again, here’s what we’ll do: